JihongJu/jihongju.github.io/_posts/2017-05-10-caffe-filler.md

 # Caffe Initializers

-All the weight/bias fillers available in Caffe with descriptive docstring can be found at in the [header file](https://github.com/BVLC/caffe/blob/master/include/caffe/filler.hpp)
+Source codes, together with brief docstring, of all the weight/bias fillers can be found at in the [filler.hpp](https://github.com/BVLC/caffe/blob/master/include/caffe/filler.hpp)

 This section aims at briefly introducing the idea accompanied with the different initialization methods.